NiaJ3oE2LM/lfn2324/README.md

 The overall study suggests the following conclusions:

-+ traditional

-+ embedding MLP very hard to train because of the huge amount of hyper-parameters.
-Higher embedding optimization scores tends to make the model suffer form overfitting.
++ traditional MLP on condensed node features improves considerably on the random classifier.
+The information score remains below half the value of the correct predictions suggesting that the model is not very confident about the correct predictions.

++ DeepWalk embedding MLP proves worse than traditional MLP: this is probably explained by bad tuning considering the amount of hyper-parameters of this architecture.
+Information score suggests that this model is still better that a random classifier but is less confident than the traditional MLP.

-+ simple graph convolution looks promising but fails to generalize with sufficient confidence.
-Different aggregation function should be studied
++ Simple Graph Convolution looks promising but fails to generalise with sufficient confidence.
+The model scores comparably to traditional MLP when using the standard score but reveals great uncertainty when analysing the information score.
+Different aggregation functions should be explored.

-+ GraphSAGE outperforms all model

-TODO remember to update the claimed results in the intro
++ GraphSAGE outperforms all models with great margin both in the standard score and the information score.
+This means that not only the model gets more correct predictions cut is actually more confident when making the prediction.

 # <a id="refs">-</a> References [\^](#sec0)